yianzhou/yianzhou.github.io/_posts/apple/2021-04-10-app's-life-cycle.md

 You create download tasks from this session.
 With background sessions, **the actual transfer is performed by a process that is separate from your app’s process**.

+These tasks use system intelligence to decide when to start and when to stop a download based on various factors like battery, CPU, Wi-Fi, etc.

 If your app is in the background, the system may suspend your app.
 In this case, when the download finishes, the system resumes the app and calls the delegate method:

 ```swift